 Tip: Go into one of Cafes in the late afternoon and stick around until dusk.
 You will witness the city lights come on and listen to the calls for prayer.
 If you are lucky, you will catch a great fireworks display.

 • Darat al Funun (or “House of Arts”): it is located within 3 old villas and houses both permanent and visiting art collections.

-• Gardens Street: a famous shopping area with lots of shops and restaurants.
+• Gardens Street: a famous shopping area with many shops and restaurants.

-• Wakalat Street: A pedestrian-only street in Sweifieh full of big western stores, restaurants, and cafes.
-Lots of benches along the way for resting and people watching.
+• Wakalat Street: A pedestrian-only street in Sweifieh full of big Western stores, restaurants, and cafes.
+There are lots of benches along the way for resting and people-watching.

-• Royal Automobile Museum: If you like cars and would like a quick history of the Royal family, this is a good place to visit.
+• Royal Automobile Museum: This is a good place to visit if you like cars and would like a quick history of the Royal family.

 • Ahl Al Kahf: Whether it is the true location of the story about the sleepers – or not, it is an intriguing place to visit.
 All three main religions mention the 6 or 7 who slept for many years and woke up in the distant future.